tanter75/School_District_Analysis/README.md

 ## Affects on District School Summary
+## How is the school summary affected after the 9th grade math and reading for scores for Thomas HS were replaced with NaN?

 When the 9th grade math and reading scores for Thomas High School with replaced with NaN, the results were as follows:
   - Average Math Score decrease of 0.1 points.